 2. "5.
-Business Management Systems, Processes and Internal Controls" of Business Report i)Systems to ensure efficient and management of business activities by the Executive Officers
+Business Management Systems, Processes and Internal Controls" of Business Report

-Systems to ensure compliance of directors' activities to laws and articles of associations, and other systems to ensure proper and legitimate business activities
+• Systems to ensure compliance of directors' activities to laws and articles of associations, and other systems to ensure proper and legitimate business activities

 The Board of Directors of Nissan determined Nissan's systems and policies to ensure appropriate management and execution of Nissan and its group companies' business, which is outlined below.